 1) You first need to store the items that will appear in your list somewhere in your worksheet.
 Ideally in an Excel Table so that if you add new items, they will automatically be included in the drop down list (more on that in a moment).

 2) Select the cell or range of cells you want validated.

-6) On the ‘Input Message’ tab you can enter a message that will appear when the user selects the cell.
+4) On the ‘Input Message’ tab you can enter a message that will appear when the user selects the cell.
 This is to give the user guidance as to what you want them to do.
-For example, mine simply says, ‘Please Pick From List’.
-Note: if you enter a title it will also appear in the message, so I’ve left mine blank....in this case I think saying it once should be enough 😉
+For example, mine simply says, ‘Choose a category’ in the title and 'Do not abbreviate category names' in the Input Message.

 There are three styles of Error Alert you can choose from.
 Stop, as you see above, Warning, or Information.
 Simply pick the one you want from the ‘Style’ list.

 That's it.
 You're good to go.